Moving Docker to it's own Server

 and is still in a docker registry under the CoreOS project.
 The script below

-file to be in a subdirectory called data
+expects the flatcar.yml file to be in a subdirectory called data.
+It then

 reads it’s contents and sends them to the standard input of the ct command (by